 "Once-ler?" asked Ted.

-"I recognized your voice" said Ted.
+"I recognized your voice," said Ted, not sure what else to say.
 Then he shivered.

 The Once-ler couldn't argue with that.
 He was glad he was wearing gloves and a jacket, even if they were incredibly light.